erikpukinskis/browser-bridge/README.md

 })
 ```

-## Calling stuff in the browser
+## Generating new evalable strings from the browser

-Sometimes you may want to add new elements on the browser, you can pass a function or singleton declaration down to the browser in its raw [function-call](https://github.com/erikpukinskis/function-call) form, rather than as an actual reference to the client function:
+Sometimes you may want to add new elements on the browser.
+If those have events that need to call your bridge functions, you can pass a function or singleton declaration down to the browser in its raw [function-call](https://github.com/erikpukinskis/function-call) form, rather than as an actual reference to the client function:

 ```javascript
 var addPerson = bridge.defineFunction(
   [greet.asFunctionCall()],
   function(greetBinding, name) {